Insights for Education

 • Evidence use is often seen as a side-issue, outside of the daily work and routine policy cycles of a Ministry of Education; and long-term capacity improvements are rarely made.

-We’ve developed and tested a novel approach – our Evidence-based Education Pathway creates great value for leaders from existing, unused evidence.
+We’ve developed and tested a novel approach – our 'Evidence Education Pathway' creates great value for leaders from existing, unused evidence.
+For more information about this innovative synthesis methodology, click below.

 Our prototypes have earned the validation of education decision-makers and media leaders worldwide.